-There are two types of exam available at Debut, either a Grade Exam or Performance Certificate.
+There are three types of exam available at Debut: a Grade Exam, Graded Certificate or Performance Certificate.
 (Refer to the Introduction for an explanation of the differences).

 Debut

 Candidates are required to play three Performance Pieces, and Technical Exercises which cover scales, arpeggios and technical studies.